• Home

 OSHA VIOLATIONS

 We have a letter from October 1993 sent from the Department of Health and Human Services (DHHS) that says: "there have been no reported cases of chemical illness", in response to a former employee making a health complaint.
-That was a blatant lie.
+This statement appears inconsistent with documented reports of illness and at least one confirmed death that had occurred prior to the letter.

 In contrary, by the time that letter was sent, there was already one confirmed death caused by the chemical exposure to Benzene.
 Along with numerous OSHA complaints made by employees.